Crunch-io/crunch-kata/README.md

 # Crunch Kata

 Welcome to the Crunch Kata!
-The purpose of this exercise is evaluate your skills in:
+The purpose of this exercise is evaluate your automated testing and problem solving skills.

-1. Automated Testing
-2. Problem solving
-3. AngularJS

 ## Problem description